rrustagi20/rrustagi20.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: Bio
 permalink: /about/
 order: 1
 ---

 <!-- <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/gt.png"> -->

-I am an incoming Masters student at Georgia Tech starting Fall 2024.
+I am a Masters student at Georgia Tech starting Fall 2024.
 I am looking for active opportunities to work in robotics projects and be a part of research lab.

 I recently finished my BTech at [Indian Institute of Technology, Kanpur](http://iitk.ac.in/) in Aerospace Engineering program.
 I was fortunate to be advised by [Prof. Abhishek](https://home.iitk.ac.in/~abhish/) and worked on exciting problems in domain of autonomous controls and vision guided navigation.
 I served as project associate to conduct my research in the Helicopter and VTOL Laboratory at IIT Kanpur (Spring 2024 - Summer 2024).
 I have worked with [PX4](https://docs.px4.io/main/en/) autopilot system and learned about RTOS alongside embedded level programming.
 I have had the opportunity to get myself skilled in understanding software systems integrated with ROS and understand communication protocols over distances.
 I am experienced working with Raspi and NVIDIA Jetson modules to implement Machine Learning models for state estimation and run constrained optimisation generating trajectory on aerial systems real-time.